Engelberg/ubergraph/README.md

 (shortest-path g start-node end-node cost-attr)
 ```

 OK, that's a bit of a doozy, but it helps give an idea of how much this one function can do.
+You may have noticed that several of the parameters refer to *cost*, such as `:cost-fn`, `:cost-attr`, `:min-cost`, and `:max-cost`.
+Ubergraph uses the term *cost* as a generalization of what Loom calls *weight*.
+In Loom, all the search algorithms only work on weight; in Ubergraph, I picked a new term, cost, to emphasize that you are not restricted to searching on weight, and can use any other attribute or function of edges.
+And in a breadth-first search, your "cost" is the number of edges.
+This will hopefully become more clear with examples.

 For our first running example, let's consider this map of the fictitious country of Altopia, serviced by three airlines.